 - remaining capacity falls below the BATT_LOW_MAH parameter (or FS_BATT_MAH in older versions) 20% of the battery’s full capacity is a good choice (i.e. “1000” for a 5000mAh battery).
 If set to zero the capacity based trigger will be disabled (i.e. only voltage will be used)

 - Buzzer will play a loud low-battery alarm

 - “Low Battery!” will be displayed on the ground stations HUD (if telemetry is connected)

 - Nothing if the vehicle is already disarmed or executing RTL or Land

 - Disarm motors if the vehicle is in Stabilize or Acro mode and the throttle is at zero OR the vehicle is landed

-- The user configurable action held in the BATT_FS_LOW_ACT (Copter-3.6 or higher) or FS_BATT_ENABLE (Copter-3.5 or lower) parameter:
+- The user configurable action held in the BATT_FS_LOW_ACT parameter from Copter-3.6 or higher (for Copter-3.5 and lower use the FS_BATT_ENABLE parameter)